NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Recovers two frames faster (when the animation ends)
 - 5BBA(A) changed to be BBA(B) (the shoulder check)
 - 5BBA(B) changed to be 6BA(B) (the double arm launcher)
+- 5A
+  - Hand hitbox does not appear on the first frame
+  - Slightly more lift
+- 5A(B)
+  - Stuns longer
+  - Knee hitbox does not appear on the first frame
+  - Slightly more lift
+- 5AB(A) Stun increased slightly
+- 2B(B) pushes on block
+- 2BA(A) charge time reduced by 1
+- 2BAA(B) transitions one frame slower
+- 2A
-- 6A
+  - Cannot be teched
-  - Replaced with RB(A) with follow ups and charges
-  - High crush 5-8 and 1-6: if charge, loses high crush (TODO: huh?)
+  - Close and far hitboxes size increases so the attack has no gaps where the GFX are
+  - Traps feet of the opponent on hit
 - 6B
   - Stuns longer
   - Hitboxes slightly larger
 - 6B(A) Hand hitbox slightly bigger
 - 6BA(A) added as old 6A
+- 6A
+  - Replaced with RB(A) with follow ups and charges
+  - High crush 5-8 and 1-6: if charge, loses high crush (TODO: huh?)
+- 4A
+  - Window improved
+  - Works against projectiles
+- Act4A
+  - Comes out faster
+  - Unblockable
+  - Untechable
+  - Unsubbable
+  - Teleports closer to opponent
 - 8A given slightly more lift
 - 8B first frame is a capture state into ActJA
-- 2B(B) pushes on block
-- 2BA(A) charge time reduced by 1
-- 2BAA(B) transitions one frame slower
-- RB
-  - First hitbox frame is a high and techable bounce and second frame is a mid and untechable bounce
-  - Hitbox disappears one frame earlier
-- RB(A) has more lift
 - JB
   - Landing hit has one more frame duration
   - Grabbable